 Choosing the right childcare for any parent carer is very important as you want to know your child will be safe and happy.
 In the East Riding, there are various types of childcare settings including childminders, day nurseries, pre-schools, out of school clubs, and crèches.
 There are also nursery schools and many primary schools have a nursery class.
-To find out the difference between these childcare settings, please see the 'Your child in childcare' document below.

 Call the Families' Information Service Hub (FISH) on (01482) 396469 to access information on childcare settings in an area of your choice and to find out contact details, costs, opening times and school collection information.
 Alternatively, you can browse the FISH directory to search for Ofsted registered childcare in East Riding of Yorkshire: